-As with all lawyers, tax lawyers may be disciplined by the authorities where they are admitted to practice, and they risk malpractice suits for negligence and failing to fulfill fiduciary or contractual duties to clients or others.
-However, tax lawyers practice in a professional context that is distinguishable from most other law practice areas.
-First, the practice of tax law is oriented around a "duty to the system."i Exactly what that duty entails is debatable, but in general, the self-assessment nature of our tax system in which only 1-2% of tax returns are audited requires that lawyers advising clients ignore the low audit rate.
-Tax advice must be given on the presumption that the issue will be litigated in court rather than gambling that the issue will never be examined by the Internal Revenue Service (IRS) (playing "audit roulette," as it is often called.)
-After all, with a 2% audit rate, even the worst tax advice has a 98% chance of "succeeding" (as 98% of tax returns are not audited).
-It also means understanding that the selfassessment aspects of the tax system are not adversarial.
-One consequence is that the standard for legal arguments supporting tax position is greater than merely "not frivolous."
-The ABA Section of Taxation's Committee on the Standards of Tax Practice has issued guidelines that tax advice should have a "realistic possibility" of successful defense in court, meaning a "likelihood of success closely approaching one-third ...."ii Of course, most clients paying tax lawyers for advice are seeking much greater odds than one in three, but this "realistic possibility" standard is significant because in some practice contexts, lawyers may be professionally comfortable with any legal argument that is merely "not frivolous."
-See Model Rule 3.1.
+Such higher standards for tax lawyers are often described as the tax lawyer's "duty to the system."3 This duty reflects the self-assessment nature of our tax system in which only 1-2% of tax returns are audited; and requires that lawyers advising clients ignore the low audit rate.
+Tax advice must be given on the presumption that the issue will be litigated in court rather than gambling that the issue will never be examined by the IRS (playing "audit roulette," as it is often called.)4 After all, with a 2% audit rate, even the worst tax advice has a 98% chance of "succeeding" (as 98% of tax returns are not audited).